ishpreet-singh/stalk-your-competitor/README.md

 The result may take few seconds to fetch.

-Want to see more online Judges or do you like the project and would like to contribute raise a pull request.
+Want to see more online Judges or do you like the project and would like to contribute feel free to raise a pull request.